Prevent slips, trips, and falls while walking on job sites in wet and icy weather.

 - Take special care when getting in and out of vehicles when the pavement is slippery or icy

-- Use designated walkways with good lighting (or carry a flashlight) as much as feasible
+- Use designated walkways with good lighting (or carry a flashlight) as much as possible

-- Walk with other people as often as possible.
-This increases your visibility and time for aid if necessary
+- Walk with other people to increase your visibility and allow others to aid quickly if necessary

 Slips, trips, and falls are among our most commonly reported accidents this time of the year.